1. It all began with the vision of Europe’s spectrum managers:

-A WEEK IN PARIS
+1. Vision of Europe’s Spectrum Managers – A WEEK IN PARIS

 Based on a personal report of the informal meeting in Paris on 8 – 9 October 1980 by Kalevi Teräsvuo